-Médanos de Coro National Park protects part of the Paraguana xeric scrub ecoregion in northwestern Venezuela.
-It is known for its massive sand dunes, known as Médanos.
+Médanos de Coro National Park, located along the Isthmus of Médanos on the northwestern coast of Venezuela, protects part of the Paraguana xeric scrub ecoregion.
+It is known for its massive sand dunes, also known as Médanos.

-Médanos de Coro National Park (Parque Nacional Los Médanos de Coro) is a Venezuelan national park located in the state of Falcón, near the city of Coro on the road that leads to Paraguaná.
+Médanos de Coro National Park (Parque Nacional Los Médanos de Coro) is a Venezuelan national park located in the state of Falcón, near the city of Coro.

 Médanos de Coro National Park protects part of the Paraguana xeric scrub ecoregion.
 It covers 91 sq km (35 sq mi) of desert and coastal habitat, including salt marshes.

 Flora consists of little more than thorny shrubs.
 The park is an Important Bird Area with some 21 species including Yellow-shouldered amazon.